Best Things to Do on a Rainy Day in Grand Rapids

 West Michigan is home to a bevy of Indoor activity centers.

-Find trampolines, foam pits, climbing walls, laser tag, ninja courses, and even go-karts at some locations (Craig’s Cruisers!).
+Find things to do inside like trampolines, foam pits, climbing walls, laser tag, ninja courses, and even go-karts at some locations (Craig’s Cruisers!).

 Energy burning destinations include: